amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

   In order to avoid, gaps and overlaps in specifying materials, it is strongly recommended that regions be defined using a single color function file.

-* `"Region: Polygon`" defines a polygonal region on which mesh faces and nodes can be queried.
-NOTE that one cannot ask for cells in a polygonal region.In 2D, the "polygonal" region is a line and is specified by 2 points In 3D, the "polygonal" region is specified by an arbitrary number of points.
-  In both cases the point coordinates are given as a linear array.
-The polygon can be non-convex.

-  The polygonal region can be queried for a normal.
-In 2D, the normal is defined as [Vy,-Vx] where [Vx,Vy] is the vector from point 1 to point 2.
-  In 3D, the normal of the polygon is defined by the order in which points are specified.

-* Surface files contain labeled triangulated face sets.
-The user is responsible for ensuring that the intersections with other surfaces in the problem, including the boundaries, are `"exact`" (*i.e.* that surface intersections are `"watertight`" where applicable), and that the surfaces are contained within the computational domain.
-If nodes in the surface fall outside the domain, the elements they define are ignored.

-  Examples of surface files are given in the `"Exodus II`" file format here.

 * Region names must NOT be repeated